Enhex/Deco/documentation.md

 `deco::multiline_string`, strong type of `std::string`, is provided and it will automatically break down its content into seprate entries and put them back together into a single string when serialized.

-It needs to be serialized as a set to group its entries, using `deco::make_set`.
+It needs to be serialized as a list to group its entries, using `deco::make_list`.

 Header: `deco/types/multiline_string.h`